Projects

 # File version comparisons

-As cnvrg is tracking multiple versions of your files, you can compare the difference between saved versions using the Diff button.
-This is beneficial for comparing scripts and Jupyter Notebooks.
+AI Studio tracks multiple versions of your files.
+To compare the differences between saved versions of a specific file, use the Diff button.
+This is beneficial for comparing scripts and text files.

 Complete the following steps to compare the difference between two versions of the same file:

-cnvrg compares the selected version and the current version and highlights all the changes.
+AI Studio compares the selected version and the current version and highlights all of the differences.

-When comparing scripts, cnvrg places the scripts alongside each other and highlights the deletions and additions.
+When comparing scripts or text files, AI Studio places the files alongside each other and highlights the deletions and additions.

 # Branches

-When working on a workspace or from your local environment (PyCharm and others), all changes are pushed to the master branch using cnvrg version control.
+When working on a Workspace or from your local environment (PyCharm and others), all changes are pushed to the master

 TIP